sidharrth2002/queuing-simulation/README.md

 but by simply copying, you are only cheating yourself.
 That said, I hope this helps.

 The main function is in main.m.
 The other files are utility functions.
 The source code can be compiled in either MATLAB, Freemat or any similar alternative that opens `.m` files.

+Three randomisers have been used, while giving users the option to choose a randomiser for the simulation:
+1) LCG- Linear Congruential Generator
+2) Random Variate
+3) Uniform Random